kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

 ## Proposal

 The proposed approach to obtaining credentials is to leverage plugins for retrieving the credentials from an issuer recognized by the target cluster.
-The controller using ClusterProfile would use a library running a local executable which would retrieve the credentials for the current controller and a given clusterprofile.
+The controller using ClusterProfile would use a library to run a local executable which would retrieve the credentials for the current controller and a given clusterprofile.
 It is expected that plugins would leverage elements local to the controller to help assert the identity of the controller (environment variables, config files, KSA, the local IP, etc...) to retrieve credentials that are valid on the target cluster.
 Plugins would be exec'ed by the controller so that they don't need be built-in the binary, allowing flexibility into writing their own credential plugins and still leveraging multicluster controllers written by the community.
 In addition, we propose to reuse the exec approach and protocol used for external credentials in